 When Is The Best Time To Start Orthodontic Treatment?

-Orthodontic treatment can be done at any age, but the best outcomes are achieved if we treat growing children and help to guide the growth of the face to prevent more complex orthodontic problems from developing.
+We can carry out orthodontic treatment at any age.
+Still, we will get the best outcomes when treating growing children and help guide the growth of the face to prevent more complex orthodontic problems from developing.

-What Types Of Orthodontic Treatment Do We Provide?
+Orthodontic Treatment In St Clair - What Do We Provide?

-We provide orthodontic treatment for young adults & for growing children (interceptive) with appliances removable or fixed such as the Growth Guidance appliance and use of controlled arch braces.
+We provide orthodontic treatment for young adults and for growing children (interceptive) with appliances removable or fixed such as the Growth Guidance Appliance and the use of controlled arch braces.

 Braces can be metal or clear (ceramic) depending on the case.